ExpressionEngine/ExpressionEngine-User-Guide/source/installation/upgrade_from_2.x.rst

 6. If you save templates as files, copy all files and directories from :file:`system/expressionengine/templates/` to :file:`system/user/templates/`.

-7. If you have any third-party add-ons, copy all files and directories from :file:`system/expressionengine/third_party/` to :file:`system/user/addons/` and all files and directories from :file:`themes/third_party/` to :file:`themes/user/`.

-.. note:: If any of your add-ons have updates, we recommend downloading them and putting them into the :file:`system/user/addons/` directory now.
+.. note:: If any of your third party add-ons have updates, we recommend downloading them and putting them into the :file:`system/user/addons/` directory now.

 ***************
 3. Upload Files